Frequently Asked Questions about Payments

 - Choose "Turn off" on the next screen and confirm that you want to turn off on the next screen.

-Note: The cutoff time to cancel a payment to a loan or lease account is:
+Note: The cutoff time to cancel a payment is:

 - 11:00 PM Eastern time on any business day for payments from a Chase checking or prepaid account